Prepare Your Car For Winter – Safe Winter Driving

 Driving safely in winter relies on a combination of preparation and careful driving—stay safe with these quick tips.

 If you live in an area where snow and ice accumulate, roadways can be extremely treacherous.
 It is important to remember that your vehicle is not going to be able to stop as quickly.
-More than that, simply steering your car is gong to work a little differently, as your tires fight for traction to make the turns.
+More than that, simply steering your car is going to work a little differently, as your tires fight for traction to make the turns.
 Remember that when your car begins to slide to remove your foot from the accelerator, but avoid hitting the brakes.
 Applying brakes suddenly is the most common way to send your vehicle into an uncontrolled slide.

-Falling sleet or snow can reduce vision to near zero in an instant. the nature of frozen water causes it to reflect light into different directions, which means visibility is not as dependable.
+Falling sleet or snow can reduce vision to near zero in an instant. the nature of frozen water causes it to reflect light in different directions, which means visibility is not as dependable.
 When you must drive under such conditions, plan ahead, and give yourself extra time to reach your destination, and then drive slower to get there.
 The choice between arriving late and never arriving at all is not a difficult decision.

 Freezing temperatures are more likely to cause equipment failure.
 Materials react to freezing temperatures in many different ways, but very few materials perform better in low temperatures.
 Inspect your car’s equipment often and carefully, with a mindful eye on components that are sticking, or not working at all.
 Take the time to remove the ice from your windows and windshields, don’t just make a hole that you can barely see out of.

 People, like equipment, react to cold temperatures in a negative way.
 Reaction times are longer, and wearing cumbersome clothing makes reacting more difficult to accomplish.
-Since you can’t avoid this from happening, the only recourse is to plan for it, and allow yourself more distance from the other vehicles on the road to avoid having to react as quickly as you normally would.
+Since you can’t avoid this from happening, the only recourse is to plan for it and allow yourself more distance from the other vehicles on the road to avoid having to react as quickly as you normally would.

 Even if you are the most careful driver in the world, there is no certainty that the other people around you on the roads are the same.
 Watch for people who change lanes for no reason, or cars that slide through intersections.
-A vast majority of auto accidents can be avoided in every season by being as attentive as possible. don’t try to drive when you are exhausted, and take as many precautions as possible to make the experience safe not only for yourself, but for the other people you must share the roads with.
+A vast majority of auto accidents can be avoided in every season by being as attentive as possible. don’t try to drive when you are exhausted, and take as many precautions as possible to make the experience safe not only for yourself but for the other people you must share the roads with.

 Most Important Things To Remember About Driving In The Winter